eliseylchan/RPr-Chakraborty-2021/docs/report/chan-analysis-plan.md

 3\.
 Adding figure numbers will help the reader interpret the discussion.
 Emily's discussion refers to figure numbers but none are actually labeled.

+4\.
+Visualize a demographic variable with the same style as the disability map to compare spatial distribution of these factors.

 ## Discussion

 1\.
 The revised map will better emphasize the highest and lowest weighted counties.